anpelodo/Ardu-Stim_Python_GUI/README.md

 # Ardu-Stim_Python_GUI
-This is an intention of creating a simplier to install Ardu-Stim GUI for de forked version of Speeduino using Python
+This is an intention of creating a simplier to install Ardu-Stim GUI for the forked version of Speeduino using Python